LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

 To generate an instruction, we create 18 templates -- e.g., ``What are some steps to <question>?'' -- and use ``how-to'' questions to fill in the placeholders.
 We also include the number of steps in 14 out of 18 templates to control the model in terms of number of steps, similar to the length information for corpus-extracted examples.
 We provide all templates in \S\ref{sec:wikihow_templates_appendix}.

 We generate target texts by combining various elements, including introductory paragraphs (i.e., part 1), summaries and long descriptions of each step (i.e., part 2).
 We only include the first part in half of the examples.
 The second part is always included, but in different formats: either as a summary, a long description, or both.
-The final size of our WikiHow subset is 2,500 examples.